WordsOut poems by Godfrey Rust | collection Welcome To The Real World 30 of 59 → | home

 Unending time to monitor

-our share portfolios
+our share portfolios—

 it sounds a dream (although of course

-there’d be no more of those).
+there’d be no more of those),

-But still there’s yet another way
+but still there is another way

 to do it much more neatly:

-Let’s just cut out the middle man—
+let’s just cut out the middle man—

-abolish time completely!
+abolish time completely.

 Why break our lives up just to fit